universal-mcp/mailchimp/README.md

 # Mailchimp Universal MCP Server

 This repository contains an implementation of an Mailchimp Universal MCP (Model Context Protocol) server.
-It provides a standardized interface for interacting with Mailchimp's SEO and backlink analysis tools through a unified API.
+It provides a standardized interface for interacting with Mailchimp's tools and services through a unified API.

 The server is built using the Universal MCP framework.